dmrickey/fvtt-ckl-roll-bonuses/README.md

 ---

 # Misc

+## Ammunition
+Ammunition now has inputs for attack and damage bonuses.
+You can find these on the item's advanced tab.

 ## Critical Helpers
 Attack's critical variables can now be dynamically adjusted.
 Crit can be modified with keen.
 It can also be modified by a static amount to account for certain 3.5 classes or other homebrew.
 The critical multipler can also be adjusted--this is useful for a Swashbuckler's capstone ability (and any homebrew that needs it).